-Use this command (abbrev.: "surf_potential") to set, in units of mV, the electrical potential for a sorbing surface.
-When you set this value (or if a value is set in the surface reaction dataset), React will model surface complexation for the surface in question using the constant potential, rather than full two-layer, method.
+Use this command (abbrev.: "surf_potential") to set, in units of mV, the electrical potential for a two-layer sorbing surface.
+When you set this value (or if a value is set in the header section of the surface reaction dataset), React will model surface complexation for the surface in question using the constant potential method, rather than invoking the full two-layer model.